Everything your rabbit would tell you if they could talk

 (Image credit: Getty Images)

-7. I see what you’re doing
+7. And I can see what you’re doing

 (Image credit: Getty Images)